ix5/sx-docs/content/docs/flashing_kagura.md

 Wait until the first vibration, release the buttons, the TWRP logo will appear after about 15 seconds.

+**Wipe data** (optional, but highly recommended): Wipe `/data`, `/cache` and Dalvik cache in TWRP.
+If you are coming from stock firmware, you absolutely need to do this.
+You might be able to skip this step if you are coming from a previous Pie build, but if you run into problems you need to at least wipe the caches, if not `/data` as well.

 **Flash dualsim patcher from TWRP** (optional): If you have a dualsim device, use [DualSim patcher for any custom ROM](https://forum.xda-developers.com/xperia-xz/how-to/f8332-dualsim-patcher-custom-rom-t3842672).